Dry Needling vs Acupuncture: What’s the Difference?

 Key Takeaways

-• Dry needling and acupuncture use the same type of needle, but they differ drastically in training and practice scope.
+• Dry needling and acupuncture utilize the same needles, but they differ significantly in training, techniques, and goals.

 “What is the difference between dry needling and acupuncture?”